gantry/docs/pages/01.gantry5/01.basics/03.installation/docs.md

     twig: true
 ---

-The Gantry framework itself is independent of any template.
-Each Gantry-enabled template relies on the Gantry framework to provide the underlying base and extensive functionality that enables the creation of such powerful sites.
-While a Gantry-powered template does require the Gantry framework to work properly, Gantry is not inherently built in to the template, itself.
+The Gantry framework itself is independent of any theme.
+Each Gantry-enabled theme relies on the Gantry framework to provide the underlying base and extensive functionality that enables the creation of such powerful sites.
+While a Gantry-powered theme does require the Gantry framework to work properly, Gantry is not inherently built in to the theme, itself.

 Downloading Gantry
 ------------------

-Gantry has three available download types:

-{% set tab1 %}

-* **Bundle**: This includes the Framework (library, component & plugins), the Hydrogen template and associated extensions.
+Gantry requires to major parts to function.
+The first is the Gantry framework itself, a collection including the Gantry component, library, and associated plugins.
+This is the base by which the second part, a Gantry-powered theme functions.

-* **Framework**: This contains only the Framework (library, component & plugins).
+* **Gantry 5**: This contains the Gantry 5 framework and its associated bits and pieces (library, component, and plugins).
-* **Template**: This contains just the Hydrogen template.
+* **Theme**: This contains just the theme/template.
+* **Bundle**: This download option includes both the Gantry 5 component and a Gantry-powered theme.
+Installing this will give you everything you need in one package.
+(Coming Soon)

-The installation process is exactly the same for all three.
+The installation process is exactly the same for each of these.
 The only difference is the file you are installing.
-Select the download option best for you.
-We recommend the bundle for first-time installs.
+The Gantry 5 component should be installed prior to a Gantry theme.

 <div align="center"><a href="http://gantry.org/downloads" class="button"><i class="fa fa-fw fa-download"></i> Download Gantry 5 and the Hydrogen Theme</a></div>

->>> Prior to the first full release of Gantry 5, the **Framework** and **Template** are being distributed in different installable packages.
+>>> Prior to the first full release of Gantry 5, the **Framework** and **Theme** are being distributed in different installable packages.
 A bundled package is planned, but will likely be available after the initial beta launch.

-{% endset %}
-{% set tab2 %}

->>> WordPress support is coming soon.

-* __Framework__: This contains only the Framework plugin.
-* __Theme__: This contains just the Gantry theme.
-* __RocketLauncher__: This includes the full WordPress installation, Framework (plugin) and the pre-configured Gantry template (only for NEW installations).

-The package you choose to install makes a difference in terms of where you'll be installing the files. **Gantry Framework for WordPress** should be installed like a standard WordPress plugin.
-The **Gantry Default Theme for WordPress** should be installed the same way you would install any other theme.

->>>>> Keep in mind that you will need the Gantry framework installed for any Gantry themes to work.

-If you don't have WordPress installed on your server yet, you can use the **RocketLauncher** package.
-It contains the full pre-configured Gantry environment, and is essentially a complete WordPress installation.
-Choose whichever download option is best for you.
-We recommend the **RocketLauncher** for first-time WordPress installations.

-<a href="http://www.gantry-framework.org/download#wordpress" class="button"><i class="fa fa-fw fa-download"></i> Download</a>

-{% endset %}
-{{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}

 ## Installing the Gantry Framework